Hubert Ashton: Football career

 Ashton was also an accomplished footballer, playing as an amateur for all his footballing career, which began with the Corinthians and then, during the 1919–20 season, West Bromwich Albion.
 He made his only appearance in the Football League in May 1925 for Bristol Rovers against Reading.
 He joined Clapton Orient in August 1926, making five appearances for them during the 1926–27 season, and then joined Gillingham in May 1927 but shortly afterwards retired from football to focus on his cricketing career.

 Post-cricket and political career

 Ashton later pursued a different career, first in cricket administration, as president of Essex from 1941, and then in national UK politics.
 He served as High Sheriff of Essex in 1943 and was then elected as Conservative Member of Parliament for Chelmsford at the 1950 general elections and held the seat at three further UK general elections, before retiring in 1964.
+In 1953, he and Edgar Stanbury Dobell produced Sporting Fanfare, a light programme for the BBC.
 In the 1959 Birthday Honours, Ashton was appointed a Knight Commander of the Order of the British Empire (KBE) for political and public services, and it was as Sir Hubert Ashton that he became MCC president in 1960–61.
 Ashton died in South Weald, Essex on 17 June 1979.